Collaborations and partnerships are defining 21st century healthcare.

 Partners Healthcare has also recently set up a unit to study collaborations.
 Coburn himself has recently released a Medical Innovation Playbook, which details the innovative and commercial activity of the 65 largest medical centres in the U.S., a handbook for those looking to learn the lessons of these academic collaborations

-Coburn cites a potential breakthrough in anesthesia - the ability to calibrate delivery of a sedative - as the outcome of a partnership that straddles development and financing.
+Coburn cites a potential breakthrough in anaesthesia - the ability to calibrate delivery of a sedative - as the outcome of a partnership that straddles development and financing.
 This promising new development nearing commercialisation was the fruit of a five-way tie-up of technology partner Massachusetts General Hospital, Atlas Venture Development Corporation, which set up an arm to invest in early stage therapies, Annovation Biopharma, focusing on safer anesthesia, The Medicines Company, which concentrates on cost-effective clinical proof of concept, and Partners Innovation Fund, which funds early stage technology.